biplavpoudel/MongoDB-Atlas-Administration/README.md

 ### 7. Create Admin User
 Execute `mongosh` on each VM, one of the VM becomes primary and rest becomes secondary.
 Since each VM has `priority:1`, the election is random.

-In my case, `mongod2` was the **primary member**, so inside it I created an admin user that’s able to authenticate to the replica set.
+In my case, `mongod2` was the **primary member**, so inside it I created an admin user with `root` role that’s able to authenticate to the replica set.
 ```js
 db.createUser({
    user: "dba-admin",